In Vermont, A Town Is Divided Over Syrian Refugees

 Rutland Mayor Christopher Louras, a champion of refugee resettlement, helped both families move in with host families.
 The newcomers hope to have their own apartments soon.

-"As our new neighbors fleeing for their lives, coming to a new home a half a world away to rebuild those lives, they needed to understand that they were welcome," he said.
+"As our new neighbors were fleeing for their lives, coming to a new home a half a world away to rebuild those lives, they needed to understand that they were welcome," he said.

 Speaking through an interpreter this week, members of one family said they felt relieved to be in Vermont.
 "At first, we came here, and we were surprised by the very, very, warm welcome by the people of Rutland," one Syrian said.
-"The mayor, our case worker, our host family, all came and welcomed us, and since then, it never stopped, and people have just welcomed us and helped us in every way."
+"The mayor, our caseworker, our host family, all came and welcomed us, and since then, it never stopped, and people have just welcomed us and helped us in every way."

 Last year, Louras applied on behalf of Rutland to receive the Syrian refugees, beating out several other Vermont towns to do so.